What is complementary protection?

 Complementary protection was introduced by the Migration Amendment (Complementary Protection) Act 2011 (Cth) to give effect to certain of Australia’s international obligations under the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, the International Covenant on Civil and Political Rights and the Convention on the Rights of the Child.

-The introduction of complementary protection also aligned Australian law with comparable provisions in the 28 countries of the European Union (EU),3 Canada,4 the United States (US),5 New Zealand,6 Hong Kong7 and Mexico,8 as well as the expanded refugee categories in the regional refugee systems of Latin America9 and Africa.10
+The introduction of complementary protection also aligned Australian law with comparable provisions in the 28 countries of the European Union (EU), Canada, the United States (US), New Zealand, Hong Kong and Mexico, as well as the expanded refugee categories in the regional refugee systems of Latin America and Africa.

 Complementary protection introduced greater efficiency, transparency and accountability into Australia’s protection regime.
 Prior to March 2012, Australia was unable to guarantee that people who did not meet the refugee definition in the Refugee Convention, but who nonetheless faced serious human rights abuses if returned to their country of origin or habitual residence, would be granted protection.

 This was because the only way to have claims based on a fear of return to torture, a threat to life, or a risk of cruel, inhuman or degrading treatment or punishment assessed was via the non-compellable and non-reviewable ‘public interest’ power of the Immigration Minister under section 417 of the Migration Act.
 This is also known as Ministerial discretion.
 As explained below, this was a lengthy and inefficient process.